Chart Color Schemes

 Agnes Water ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Agnes Water's cultural diversity was below average, with 81.1% being citizens and 82.2% born in Australia.
-English was the language spoken at home by 95.6%.
-Christianity was the predominant religion, comprising 46.0%.
+Agnes Water's cultural diversity was below average, with 81.1% of its population being Australian citizens and 82.2% born in Australia.
+Most residents spoke English only at home, 95.6%.
+Christianity dominated the religious landscape, comprising 46.0% of Agnes Water's population.

 Frequently Asked Questions - Diversity